 - Accepting bribes, kickbacks or any other improper payments for services relating to the conduct of the business of the Company; and

 - Accepting, or having a member of a Director’s immediate family accept, a gift from persons or entities that deal with the Company, in cases where the gift, considered in light of the totality of the circumstances, would reasonably be expected to influence the Director’s actions as a member of the Board.

 Business Relationships With Directors

-Any direct or indirect monetary arrangement for goods and services between a Director or a member of the Director’s immediate family and the Company or a member of the Company’s senior management must be approved by the Board of Directors or a subcommittee consisting of one or more members of the Audit Committee, other than any such arrangement that does not require such approval pursuant to the Company’s Related Party Transactions Approval Policy.
+Any direct or indirect monetary arrangement for goods and services between a Director or a member of the Director’s immediate family and the Company or a member of the Company’s senior management must be approved by the Audit Committee of the Board of Directors or a subcommittee consisting of one or more members of the Audit Committee, other than any such arrangement that does not require such approval pursuant to the Company’s Related Party Transactions Approval Policy.

 Use of Corporate Information, Opportunities and Assets

 Directors may not compete with the Company or use opportunities that are discovered through the use of Company information or their position with the Company for their own personal benefit or for the benefit of persons or entities outside the Company.
 Directors may not waste or improperly use any Company asset.

 Mr. Lampert, who is the Company’s Chairman and the founder of ESL Investments, Inc. (“ESL”), and any employee, officer, director or advisor to ESL and its affiliated investment entities who also serves as an officer or Director of the Company (each a “Covered Party”) are not prohibited from, and the Company has renounced any interest or expectancy in, or being offered an opportunity to participate in, any investment opportunities in securities that may come to the attention of any Covered Party other than:

 - investment opportunities that come to such Covered Party’s attention directly and exclusively in such Covered Party’s capacity as director, officer or employee of the Company;